Symplectic Frieze Patterns: Introduction

 The symplectic Lie group $\Sp_{4}$ appears in two ways.
-From an algebraic point of view, the local rule for the symplectic $2$-friezes is interpreted as cluster mutations involving the Dynkin type $\mC_{2}$ of the Lie group $\Sp_{4}$.
-From a geometric point of view, the symplectic $2$-friezes parametrize particular configurations of points in the 4-dimensional symplectic space on which the Lie group $\Sp_{4}$ acts.
+From an algebraic point of view, the local rule for the symplectic $2$-friezes is interpreted as cluster mutations involving the Dynkin diagram of type $\mC_{2}$ associated to the Lie group $\Sp_{4}$.
+From a geometric point of view, the symplectic $2$-friezes parametrize particular configurations of lines in the 4-dimensional symplectic space modulo the action of the Lie group $\Sp_{4}$.

+Another particularity of the 4-dimensional case is that the ``local frieze rule'' used to define the symplectic 2-friezes involves $(2\times2)$-determinants instead of $4\times4$ expected ones.
+This rule mixes the rule of the 2-friezes of \cite{MGOTaif} and the rule of wall numbers \cite{CoGu}.

-Symplectic 2-friezes enjoy nice periodicity properties which are very similar to those of the classical Coxeter friezes.
-In particular, they are invariant under the {\it glide symmetry} and therefore periodic.
-The periodicity of the friezes is a case of Zamolodchikov periodicity; see~\cite{Kel2} and references therein.
+Symplectic 2-friezes enjoy nice properties which are very similar to those of the classical Coxeter friezes.
+In particular, they are invariant under the {glide symmetry} and therefore periodic.
+The periodicity of the friezes is a case of Zamolodchikov periodicity, see, e.g.,~\cite{Kel2}.